dnaextrim/python_zklib/README.md

 # Python ZKLib #
-Pustaka untuk mesin absensi untuk bahasa python dengan koneksi jaringan menggunakan Protocol UDP dan Port 4370
+Libraries for python attendance machine with a connection to the network using the UDP protocol and port 4370